zevero/avr_boot/README.md

 - Adafruit Data Logger Shield: **10**

 #### Clock Menu
+Note that ATmel has recently removed full swing support from some of the AVR models(http://img.digikey.com/Retractions/WC154601%20-%20PCN-12-23-2015.pdf).
 - **16MHz External Low Power** - This is usually the best setting to use for commercially produced boards that run at 16MHz as it will decrease power usage compared to the **16MHz Full Swing** setting.
 - **16MHz External Full Swing** - This setting can be used for breadboard or homemade 16MHz boards where the **16MHz Low Power** setting causes unreliability due to electrical interference.
 - **20MHz External** - If your board has a 20MHz crystal this is the one for you.